sindresorhus/awesome-nodejs/readme.md

 - [Hands on with Node.js](https://learn.bevry.me/hands-on-with-node.js/preface)
 - [Nodetuts](http://nodetuts.com) - Series of talks, including TCP & HTTP API servers, async programming, and more.
 - [V8 Garbage Collector](https://v8.dev/blog/trash-talk) - Trash talk about the V8 garbage collector.
+- [10 Things I Regret About Node.js by Ryan Dahl](https://www.youtube.com/watch?v=M3BM9TB-8yA) - Insightful talk by the creator of Node.js about some of its limitions.

 ### Books